delight-im/Knowledge/Life.md

  * "Perseverance is the hard work you do after you get tired of doing the hard work you already did."
 (Newt Gingrich)
  * "Perseverance is failing 19 times and succeeding the 20th."
 (Julie Andrews)
  * "No one succeeds without effort ...
 Those who succeed owe their success to perseverance."
 (Ramana Maharshi)
+ * "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+(Antoine de Saint-Exupéry)